dawranliou/dawranliou.com/content/index.md

 You've found my personal website!
 Thank you for visiting!

 I'm a software developer based in California.
 I enjoy playing tennis, reading books, and writing software.
-[Clojure] is my favorite programming language, and [Emacs] is my favorite development environment.
+[Clojure][Clojure] is my favorite programming language, and [Emacs][Emacs] is my favorite development environment.
 I like to write about technologies like the programming languages and tools I enjoy using.

 * [About](/about)
 * [Blog](/blog/)